Midwives offer Nutritional Guidance and Promote Healthy Choices During Pregnancy

 Weight gain is a natural part of pregnancy.
 How much weight is healthy to gain — and the number of extra calories you’ll need — depends on many things, including how much you weighed before pregnancy.
 Increased calorie and nutrient intakes are necessary to support the growth and development of the baby and to maintain the mother’s health.

-Staying adequately hydrated is crucial during pregnancy because it helps with digestion and avoids constipation, which can lead to other problems like headaches and exhaustion.
+Staying adequately hydrated is crucial during pregnancy because it supports digestion and helps prevent constipation, which can lead to headaches and exhaustion.

 Links: